Honeywell’s Future: Bigger or Smaller?

 Conglomerates are usually formed through mergers and acquisitions to achieve economies of scale, synergies, and pricing power to deliver superior returns to capital holders.

-But that isn’t the case with Honeywell, as it has recently underperformed the average market.
-Over the last 10 years, the conglomerate has delivered an average annual total rate of return of 11.85 percent, compared with 13.03 percent for the S&P 500.
+But that isn’t the case with Honeywell, as it has recently underperformed the market average.
+Over the past 10 years, the conglomerate has delivered an average annual total rate of return of 11.85 percent, compared with 13.03 percent for the S&P 500.

-The situation has worsened in the last five years, with Honeywell shares gaining 27.46 percent compared with 88 percent of the S&P 500.
+The situation has worsened in the past five years, with Honeywell shares gaining 27.46 percent compared with 88 percent of the S&P 500.

-That has disappointed some institutional investors, like Elliott Management, who recently sent a letter to Honeywell’s Board of Directors arguing that the conglomerate structure is unsuitable for running the company and calling for simplifying the structure.
+That has disappointed some institutional investors, such as Elliott Management, which recently sent a letter to Honeywell’s board of directors arguing that its conglomerate structure is unsuitable for running the company ’s operations and calling for a simplified structure.

-That would include the division of Honeywell into two separate companies, reversing the early strategies, which turned it into a conglomerate.
+That would involve dividing Honeywell into two separate companies, reversing the strategies that turned it into a conglomerate.

-“In order to realize its full potential, Elliott recommended that Honeywell pursue a separation of Aerospace and Automation,” the letter continued.
-“Both entities would be sector leaders and be better positioned to thrive operationally, serve customers and employees, and create long-term value for shareholders.”
+“Both entities would be sector leaders and be better positioned to thrive operationally, serve customers and employees, and create long-term value for shareholders,” Elliott’s statement reads.

 However, Honeywell’s management has a different strategy.
 It wants the conglomerate to grow even bigger through more acquisitions.
-For instance, in the past few months, the company closed the acquisitions of Civitanavi, CAES Systems, and Air Products’ LNG business.
+For instance, in the past few months, the company closed the acquisitions of Civitanavi, CAES Systems, and Air Products’ liquified natural gas business.

-Still, breaking up a conglomerate has been trending in recent years as companies seek to unlock shareholder value by spinning off divisions to separate companies, focusing on core competencies, or dividing themselves into separate entities.
+Still, breaking up conglomerates has been trending in recent years as companies seek to unlock shareholder value by spinning off divisions to separate companies, focusing on core competencies, or dividing companies into separate entities.

-“Elliott Management’s push for Honeywell to break up reflects a broader trend among activist investors to target conglomerates, aiming to unlock hidden value by focusing on core business lines,” Anat Alon-Beck, LLM, SJD, Associate Professor of Law, School of Law at Case Western Reserve University, told The Epoch Times in an email.
+“Elliott Management’s push for Honeywell to break up reflects a broader trend among activist investors to target conglomerates, aiming to unlock hidden value by focusing on core business lines,” Anat Alon-Beck, associate professor of law at Case Western Reserve University’s law school, told The Epoch Times in an email.

-“For Honeywell, dividing into two companies could, theoretically, allow each new entity—Aerospace and Automation—to sharpen its competitive edge and respond more agilely to market demands, Alon-Beck said.
+“For Honeywell, dividing into two companies could, theoretically, allow each new entity—Aerospace and Automation—to sharpen its competitive edge and respond more agilely to market demands,” Alon-Beck wrote.

 “However, CEO Vimal Kapur’s recent M&A activity indicates a commitment to growth and consolidation, which suggests he may view the conglomerate model as integral to Honeywell’s long-term strategy.
 This creates an interesting clash of visions for Honeywell’s future, with each side believing its approach holds the key to maximizing shareholder value.
 This move is driven by pressure from Elliott Investment Management.”

-Alon-Beck thinks breaking Honeywell into pieces could create a financial windfall for Elliott.
+Alon-Beck said she thinks that breaking Honeywell into pieces could create a financial windfall for Elliott.

-“Activist investors like Elliott often act like ‘barbarians at the gate’; they see an opportunity, sense weakness, and go after profits with intense focus,” she added.
+“Activist investors like Elliott often act like ‘barbarians at the gate,’ they see an opportunity, sense weakness, and go after profits with intense focus,” she said.
 “For them, this is all about maximizing value, whatever the broader consequences.”

-Michael Ashley, CFA, founding Partner and Chief Investment Officer at Running Point Capital Advisors, also sees merit in Elliot’s proposal.
+Michael Ashley Schulman, founding partner and chief investment officer at Running Point Capital Advisors, also sees merit in Elliot’s proposal.

 “The parts should be worth more than the whole.
 Dedicated company management and boards could tailor strategies to its core competencies, optimizing financial leverage and accelerating product innovation, marketing, and operational efficiency.”

-That’s why Ashley believes the call to break up the conglomerate is, in some ways, long overdue.
+That’s why Schulman believes that the call to break up the conglomerate is, in some ways, long overdue.

-“Each entity could attract different investor bases and achieve higher valuations as pure-play companies,” he said.
+“Each entity could attract different investor bases and achieve higher valuations as pure-play companies,” he stated.
 “The key advantages to unlock value include enhanced operational focus, specialized leadership teams, and improved investor accountability.”

 Panos Mourdoukoutas